 There are different types of subsurface structures:

 Infiltration Pit: A pre-cast concrete or plastic barrel with uniform perforations.
 The bottom of the pit should be closed with the lowest row of perforations at least 6 inches above the bottom, to serve as a sump.
 Infiltration pits typically include an observation well.
 The pits may be placed linearly, so that as the infiltrative surfaces in the first pit clog, the overflow moves to the second pit for exfiltration.
 Place an outlet near the top of the infiltration pit to accommodate emergency overflows.
+Filter fabric may be used on the top of the structure, but never on the bottom or along the sides.
 MassDEP provides recharge credit for storage below the emergency outflow invert.
 To make an infiltration pit, excavate the pit, wrap fabric around the barrel, place stone in the bottom of the pit, place the barrel in the pit, and then backfill stone around the barrel.
 Take a boring or dig an observation trench at the site of each proposed pit.

 Chambers: These are typically manufactured pipes containing open bottoms and sometimes perforations.
 The chambers are placed atop a stone bed.
 Take the same number of borings or observation pits as for infiltration trenches.
 Do not confuse these systems with underground detention systems (UDS) that use similar chambers.
 UDS are designed to attenuate peak rates of runoff--not to recharge groundwater.